SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

 .. _cube-statistics-aggregated-by:

-Partially reducing data dimensions
+Partially Reducing Data Dimensions
 ----------------------------------

 Instead of completely collapsing a dimension, other methods can be applied to reduce or filter the number of data points of a particular dimension.

-Aggregation of grouped data
+Aggregation of Grouped Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :meth:`Cube.aggregated_by <iris.cube.Cube.aggregated_by>` operation